Social Housing Regulation

 Gerard Tinsdale as Chief Officer for Housing is responsible for overseeing compliance with the Ombudsman’s Complaints Handling Code and for ensuring that complaints are effectively managed.

-Councillor Jordan Bowden (Support Executive Member) is the Elected Member responsible for ensuring that there is a positive complaints handling culture and that insight and performance is shared with our governing body.
-Councillor Bowden is supported by tenant members of the Leeds Housing Board to carry out this role.
+Councillor Jessica Lennox (Executive Member for Housing) is the Elected Member responsible for ensuring that there is a positive complaints handling culture and that insight and performance is shared with our governing body.
+Councillor Lennox is supported by tenant members of the Leeds Housing Board to carry out this role.

 If you have any questions or concerns about accessing the complaints process, email complaints@leeds.gov.uk.